backstage/backstage/plugins/chrome-ux-report-backend/README.md

 **2. Set `chromeUXReport.keyPath` config in your `app-config.yaml`**

-You will get a JSON keyfile from Google Cloud.
-You can give this keyfile path with environmental variables.
+You will get a JSON Key File from Google Cloud.
+You can give this Key File path with environmental variables.
 You can use the example

 ```yaml
 chromeUXReport: